 - After 15 minutes, remove the bleach from a small section of hair to check how much it has lightened.
 If it has reached your desired shade, wash it all off from the rest of your hair.
 If not, reapply bleach to that section of hair and leave it on for another 15 minutes before checking again.
 Don’t leave bleach on for more than 45 minutes as it can seriously damage your hair.

-- Once your streaks have lightened to your desired shade, wash it off with water.
+- Once your strands have lightened to your desired shade, wash it off with water.

 - Follow the instructions given in the toning solution box to apply toner to your hair.
 This will get rid of the brassiness (orange tone) from your bleached sections and help blend your highlights more seamlessly into your hair.